ahmed-lotfi/alx-low_level_programming/0x00-hello_world/README.md

 script that compiles a C file and creates an executable named cisfun.

-The C file name will be saved in the variable $CFILE
+The C file name will be saved in the variable $CFILE Task 4.
+Hello, puts
+C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+Use the function puts
+You are not allowed to use printf
+Your program should end with the value 0